tutulino/Megaminer/Readme.md

 ----- DISCLAIMER ---- ------------------------------------------

-Tested on nvidia pascal 10X0 and AMD RX580
+Tested on NVIDIA pascal 10X0 and AMD RX580

 Only for Windows